Omkar Speciality Chemicals Ltd leads gainers in 'B' group

-Yaari Digital Integrated Services Ltd, Alkali Metals Ltd, Gokul Agro Resources Ltd and Mahalaxmi Rubtech Ltd are among the other gainers in the BSE's 'B' group today, 19 October 2022.
+Tips Films Ltd, DC Infotech & Communication Ltd, Techindia Nirman Ltd and Gokul Agro Resources Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2022.

-Yaari Digital Integrated Services Ltd, Alkali Metals Ltd, Gokul Agro Resources Ltd and Mahalaxmi Rubtech Ltd are among the other gainers in the BSE's 'B' group today, 19 October 2022.
+Tips Films Ltd, DC Infotech & Communication Ltd, Techindia Nirman Ltd and Gokul Agro Resources Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2022.

-Yaari Digital Integrated Services Ltd surged 17.43% to Rs 39.75.
+Tips Films Ltd soared 20.00% to Rs 440.4.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2.08 lakh shares were traded on the counter so far as against the average daily volumes of 21517 shares in the past one month.
+On the BSE, 17466 shares were traded on the counter so far as against the average daily volumes of 11348 shares in the past one month.

-Alkali Metals Ltd soared 16.16% to Rs 139.45.
+DC Infotech & Communication Ltd surged 19.97% to Rs 78.1.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 58197 shares were traded on the counter so far as against the average daily volumes of 21979 shares in the past one month.
+On the BSE, 7397 shares were traded on the counter so far as against the average daily volumes of 5088 shares in the past one month.

-Gokul Agro Resources Ltd added 15.58% to Rs 112.
+Techindia Nirman Ltd rose 19.92% to Rs 11.92.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 2.67 lakh shares were traded on the counter so far as against the average daily volumes of 24712 shares in the past one month.
+On the BSE, 18096 shares were traded on the counter so far as against the average daily volumes of 12083 shares in the past one month.

-Mahalaxmi Rubtech Ltd exploded 14.09% to Rs 189.05.
+Gokul Agro Resources Ltd advanced 17.32% to Rs 124.95.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 63824 shares were traded on the counter so far as against the average daily volumes of 5808 shares in the past one month.
+On the BSE, 2.92 lakh shares were traded on the counter so far as against the average daily volumes of 42482 shares in the past one month.

 Powered by Capital Market - Live News